gondyb/Website-Monitor/README.md

 ## Things to improve

+* The alarms table could be more corlorful with red color for down alarms and green color for up alarms.

 * The date/time values from the alarms table should be taken from the event, instead of the date/time of writing.

 * Instead of using one AlarmDetector, I should create one per website, this should make the code more readable and maintainable.